Labbeti/aac-datasets/README.md

 For Clotho, the **dev** subset should be used for training, val for validation and eval for testing.

-Here is additional statistics on the train subset for AudioCaps, Clotho, MACS and WavCaps:
+Here is additional statistics of the train subsets from AudioCaps (v1), Clotho (v2.1), MACS and WavCaps:

 | | AudioCaps/train | Clotho/dev | MACS/full | WavCaps/full |
 |:---:|:---:|:---:|:---:|:---:|